pablodecm/phd_thesis/src/102_chapter_2.md

 the transverse momentum each PF candidate.

-It is worth remarking that some hadron decay processes can produce neutrinos and therefore of a non-zero transverse missing energy $E_T^\textrm{miss}$ does not necessarily mean that weakly-interacting particles were produced in the hard interaction or by its direct products.
+It is worth remarking that some hadron decay processes can produce neutrinos, therefore a non-zero transverse missing energy $E_T^\textrm{miss}$ does not necessarily mean that weakly-interacting particles were produced in the hard interaction or by its direct products.
 Furthermore, any mis-detections